-The magnificent rose garden, colorful floral displays, and leafy lawns here are real treats on a hot summer day.
+The magnificent rose garden, colorful floral displays, and leafy lawns here are a real treat on a hot summer day.
 Attached to the park is a small zoo, named after Sir Charles Mitchell, an early governor of Natal.
-It was opened at the turn of the 19th century, and the Aldabra tortoises that were donated to the park in the early 1900s, now massive, are still in residence.
-There are also a number of small mammals, reptiles, tropical fish, and birds in large aviaries.
-The park
+It was opened at the turn of the 19th century, and the Aldabra tortoises that were donated to the park in the early 1900s—now massive—are still in residence.
+There are also small mammals, reptiles, tropical fish, and birds in large aviaries.
+The park has a

-Bordered by Innes Rd., Nimmo Rd., Ferndale Rd., and Havelock Crescent, Durban, 4001, South Africa
+Bordered by Innes, Nimmo, and Ferndale roads, and Havelock Crescent, Durban, 4001, South Africa